AndrewJSut/AndrewJSut/README.md

 ---

-### Institutional Portfolio Optimization Using FNO Factors + Regime-Based Reinforcement Learning
+## Projects:

+### McGill-FIAM Asset Management Hackathon
-A full-stack quantitative research pipeline that develops an institutional-grade multi-asset allocation system.
+A quantitative research pipeline that develops an institutional-grade multi-asset allocation system.
 We used a **Fourier Neural Operator (FNO)** to extract latent systemic risk factors from cross-sectional fundamentals, built **regime-conditioned MLP factor-premia models**, and optimized portfolio allocation using a **hierarchical reinforcement-learning agent**.

 **Highlights:**